Unmasking Academic Barriers: Understanding Learning Hurdles in Education

 Learning Disorders (Dyscalculia):

-These are a group of neurological disorders, for example Attention Deficit Hyperactive Disorder (ADHD), affecting how well a child learns in school.
+These are a group of neurological disorders, for example, Attention Deficit Hyperactive Disorder (ADHD), affecting how well a child learns in school.
 The ability to regulate one’s body, process teacher instructions, and complete a task autonomously are at the heart of academic learning.
 Unfortunately, these are difficult for a child with attention and memory issues, despite the fact that they may be very bright and articulate.
-Educational Psychologists, and in some cases Paediatricians, work with Occupational Therapists, Speech Language Pathologists, Educational Therapists and Teachers work in consult to form a holistic plan, Students benefit from a broad approach to assessment and therapy that can identify strengths and difficulties, include strategies for success, but while still working on remediating underlying neurological processing issues.
+Educational Psychologists, and in some cases Paediatricians, work with Occupational Therapists, Speech Language Pathologists, Educational Therapists and Teachers work in consult to form a holistic plan, Students benefit from a broad approach to assessment and therapy that can identify strengths and difficulties, including strategies for success, but while still working on remediating underlying neurological processing issues.

 Dyspraxia affects a student’s ability to conceptualise what they have learned, and to plan and carry out a task to demonstrate learning.
-Students with dyspraxia can get left behind because they need longer to process for learning and produce their work.
-Therapy aimed at supporting access to the curriculum, and remediating specific processing breakdowns can be very successful in helping student’s with dyspraxia meet their potential.
+Students with dyspraxia can get left behind because they need longer to process learning and produce their work.
+Therapy aimed at supporting access to the curriculum, and remediating specific processing breakdowns can be very successful in helping students with dyspraxia meet their potential.
 Occupational Therapy yields positive gains, in consult with the Speech Language Pathologist and Educational Therapist to form a holistic plan for success.